 A Community School

 TTSP is a community school, serving congregations and St. Paul’s Jewish community as a whole rather than being identified with one stream of religious practice.
-Our student population includes kids who were born in other countries, practice other religions, and have a variety of individual needs.
-Today, TTSP’s outstanding reputation stems from decades of graduates who have grown into local and national leaders.
+TTSP’s reputation as a welcoming institution stems from decades of opening our doors to diverse learners and thinkers.
 TTSP’s mission in the 21st century remains the same:

 To create life-long Jewish learners, passionate about Jewish tradition, committed to Jewish community and devoted to the well-being of all people.

 Students can begin at 33 months and continue through elementary in The Newman School.
 Instruction is guided by an integrated curriculum in which history, literature, science, Hebrew, Torah, arts, and mathematics all inform each other.
 Students integrate challenges of working via technology into their exploration of ancient texts and traditions.
 Students who attend other schools complement their learning through the George Kaplan Afternoon SchoolandMidrasha programs (grades 2 through 12).
 Hineni, our Adult Learning program, offers classes which take place in various study settings.
 For students of all ages, the processes of learning new skills and acquiring knowledge are not compartmentalized, but are brought together as a cohesive whole.
 Students bring the wisdom of Torah with them as they consider modern scientific study or historical social movements.
 Our students’ insights and experiences influence their future decisions and actions.